deng-gdb/eurostat-gdp/README.md

     - Copy this code and paste it into your terminal window prompt.
   - Make sure that your project is selected with the command `gcloud config list`

-## Set up SSH access to the Compute Engine VM instances
+## Set up SSH access to the Compute Engine VM instances on local machine

 - **Create an SSH key pair on local machine.**
   - If you connect to GCP Compute Engine virtual machine (VM) instances using third party tools or OpenSSH, you need to add a key to your VM before you can connect.
 If you don't have an SSH key, you must create one.